klaytn/klaytn-docs/docs/node/service-chain/single-node-service-chain/installation-guide/installation-guide.md

 This chapter explains the **Service Chain Consensus Node \(SCN\)** installation.
-If you want to use Anchroing/Value transfer features, you need an Endpoint Node \(EN\) that connects to the Main Chain as well.
+If you want to use Anchroing/Value transfer features, you need an Endpoint Node (EN) that connects to the Main Chain.
 For the EN installation, read the [EN Installation Guide](../../../endpoint-node/installation-guide/).

 ## Linux Archive Distribution <a id="linux-archive-distribution"></a>

-The archive file for Service Chain Consensus Node consists of the executable binary and the configuration file structured as follows.
+The archive file for Service Chain Consensus Node has the following directory layout.

 | File Name | File Description |
 | :--- | :--- |